matrix-org/synapse/docs/development/dependencies.md

 ## ...remove a dependency?

-I don't think we do this often, and I've not tried it myself, but
+This is not done often and is untested, but

 ```shell
 poetry remove packagename